 Preparing the accounts for audit and presenting them at the AGM.

 f.
 A Deputy Treasurer who will act in the absence of the Treasurer

-h.
-One representative from Raynet, ATC, Cornwall Search and Rescue and each of the local amateur radio clubs, who shall have full voting powers who are forwarded by their organization or club.
+I. One representative from Raynet, ATC, Cornwall Search and Rescue and each of the local amateur radio clubs, who are forwarded by their organisation or club.

 7. Liability of Trustees and Members